-The Fund manager is responsible for the preparation of the INREV NAV calculation in accordance with the accounting policies selected and disclosed by the Fund, as set out in the notes to the INREV NAV calculation.
+The Fund manager is responsible for the preparation of the INREV NAV calculation in accordance with the INREV NAV Guidelines, as set out in notes to the to the INREV NAV calculation in the 2023 Financial Statements of Amvest Residential Core Fund.
 Furthermore, the Fund manager is responsible for such internal control as the Fund manager determines is necessary to enable the preparation of the INREV NAV calculation that is free from material misstatement, whether due to errors or fraud.

 As part of the preparation of the INREV NAV calculation, the Fund manager is responsible for assessing the Fund's ability to continue as a going concern.
-The Fund manager should prepare the INREV NAV calculation using the going concern basis of accounting unless the Fund manager either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.
-The Fund manager should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the INREV NAV calculation.
+The Fund manager should prepare the INREV NAV calculation using the going concern basis of accounting unless the Fund Manager either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.
+The Fund manager should disclose events and circumstances that may cast significant doubt on the Fund's ability to continue as a going concern in the INREV NAV calculation.